bevry-archive/ideashare/README.md

 A place for sharing ideas.

-Let's use it as a collaborative box for growing all of our everyday ideas, together.
+Let's use it as a collaborative box for growing all of our everyday ideas.

 [Share your idea and discuss other ideas on the Issue Tracker.](https://github.com/ideashare/ideas/issues)